written by Rick Lepsinger

 OnPoint has developed a number of solutions to enhance cross functional leadership and teamwork.
 Something as simple as implementing a series of e-learning programs might be enough to raise awareness about these issues and inspire leaders to be more proactive.

-HRDQ-U and Rick Lepsinger are hosting a free webinar on May 2nd at 2pm ET.
-Save your seat here!
+HRDQ-U and Rick Lepsinger hosted a free webinar you can watch here!